DSR-RHIT/me447-visualizing-data/cm/week-01_assignments.md

 -   Knit the Rmd script
 -   Due at the first presentation

+Due this week

+-   [Written response](read-01_reading-response-form.pdf) for roundtable discussion of Tufte (1997).

 Reading

 -   Robbins (2013) Ch 2: Limitations of some common charts and graphs
 -   Tufte (1997) Challenger launch decision.
 Checkout a hard copy from me.
-[Written response](read-01_reading-response-form.pdf) required for discussion.

 Lecture slides